The Kabbalah, the Tarot and the Middle Way

 Hebrew Letter: Zain.
 Sword.

 This path between Tiphareth and Binah is assigned the Hebrew letter, Zain, meaning sword.
 This refers to the sword of karma, the realization that any harm we do to our fellow beings will rebound on us.
-The sword is double edged, symbolizing the fact that our action cuts both ways, and that what we do to others will rebound back onto us.
+The sword is double edged, symbolizing the fact that our action cuts both ways, and that what we do to others will return back to affect us.
+As we shall see, the sword of karma is also a sword that cuts through the fog of delusions to get at the truth.

 This is the first path we encounter that is also depicted by a Tarot card because this path is also a part of the next higher Tree of Life in Yetzirah.
 And the Tarot card for the path is Judgement, a card showing the Biblical scene of the Last Judgement.
 It similarly tells us that we are accountable for our actions, a reflection of the law of karma.

 The picture in the Tarot also symbolizes the call to live in harmony with all others, something which the realization of karma should lead to.
-The Tarot card also suggests a rebirth, a re-awakening to a new state of being, a higher spiritual state that sees things in a new light.
+The call is from an angel, signifying that it comes from a divine principle, which is what the law of karma is.
+The Tarot card thus also suggests a rebirth, a re-awakening to a new state of being, a higher spiritual state that sees things in a new light.

-This occurs because the sword of karma is also a sword that cuts through the fog of delusions to the truth.
-We come to realize that the reason for the law of karma is the fact that we are not separate from all others, and that is why our actions affecting others also affect ourselves.
+“The arcana and hidden senses” that are drawn forth “from the cause of all causes” means that we come to realize that the reason for the law of karma is the fact that we are not separate from all others, and that is why our actions affecting others also affect ourselves.
 Effectively we cannot harm others without harming ourselves.
 That is because we are all one, and any action that harms this transcendent web that unites us, will end up harming ourselves.
-This is the inspirational insight that the path from Tiphareth to Binah brings forth.
+This is the inspirational insight that the path from Tiphareth to Binah represents, and it is the path from Geburah to Binah, when sufficiently developed, that brings forth this insight.
+This inspirational insight also explains why the sword of karma is also a sword that cuts through the fog of delusions to the truth.

 The law of karma is, in fact, a reflection of the oneness of all, the unity of the Whole.
 In truth, we are all one, so we are really hurting ourselves when we hurt others.
 It causes a rift in the underlying fabric of the unity of all phenomena and of all beings, and this jarring rift in the underlying structure has eventually to be healed; the debt has to be paid.
 It is the law, and one which, sooner or later, has to come to pass.